North Carolina business leaders demand repeal of transgender law

 An unnamed technology company canceled expansion plans that could have brought up to 1,000 new jobs to the Raleigh area and several other companies had eliminated the region from consideration due to the law, the chamber said.

-North Carolina Republicans have struck a defiant tone, saying the law protects privacy rights and keeps children and women safe from sexual predators.
+North Carolina Republicans have struck a defiant tone.
+The law’s backers say it is meant to protect privacy rights and keep children and women safe from sexual predators and so far have shown no signs of being swayed by the growing pressure from the business and entertainment communities.